Charitable Gift Annuities

 Charitable Lead Trusts

-A Charitable Lead Trust pays Capital Health Foundation an income for a period of years before you or your heirs receive the trust remainder.
+A Charitable Lead Trust pays Capital Health an income for a period of years before you or your heirs receive the trust remainder.
 This type of trust enables you to pass assets to your heirs intact at a reduced cost.
 In addition, it provides gift or estate tax savings for the value of the payments made to the Capital Health Foundation.

 Gifts of life insurance provide an immediate income tax deduction for the gift's value, plus possible estate tax savings while enabling you to make a significant gift with little expenditure.

 A Living Trust is a trust you establish to take effect during your lifetime.
-Terms of the trust can be changed at any time and enable you to enjoy possible savings in estate taxes if Capital Health Foundation is the beneficiary of the trust remainder.
+Terms of the trust can be changed at any time and enable you to enjoy possible savings in estate taxes if Capital Health is the beneficiary of the trust remainder.

 A donation of real property, either in full or with a retained life interest, offers many benefits.
 These include an immediate income tax deduction for the charitable value of the gift, and no capital gains tax.
 A gift of real estate also can allow you to live in your home and still receive a charitable deduction.

-By naming Capital Health Foundation as the remainder beneficiary of your retirement plan, you will be supporting CHS's mission to provide a comprehensive range of medical treatment.
+By naming Capital Health as the remainder beneficiary of your retirement plan, you will be supporting our mission to provide a comprehensive range of medical treatment.
 In addition, you will avoid tax on "income in respect of a decedent" as well as estate tax on the plan.
 A gift of your retirement plan preserves the plan's value and allows you to leave heirs less costly bequests.

 Wills and Bequests

-A bequest is a gift you make by naming Capital Health Foundation in your will.
+A bequest is a gift you make by naming Capital Health in your will.
 The bequest may leave a specific amount, all, a portion of your estate, or the residuary of your estate to Capital Health.
 By making a bequest in your will, you will benefit from an estate tax deduction for the value of the bequest.

 How can I learn more?

-Capital Health Foundation
+Capital Health Development Office

 This information is provided as an educational overview and should not be construed as financial planning or tax advice.